1973 BOSTON RED SOX ...

 At Yankee Stadium, they appeared poised to make a move, after beating Yankees four out of five.
 On July 2nd, John Curtis shutout New York, 1 to 0.
 With the bases loaded in the bottom of the ninth inning, Curtis got Felipe Alou to pop up to end the game.
 Dwight Evans produced the one run the Sox needed with a home run.

 The final act in Chicago was the split of a doubleheader on July 8th.
 After a 6 to 1 loss in the opener, the Red Sox took the second game into the 10th inning, tied 2 to 2.
 Dwight Evans led off with a double and rookie Buddy Hunter scored him with a single to right, breaking the tie.
-After six more hits, including a grandslam homer by Bob Montgomery, Boston paraded home nine runs and won, 11 to 2.
-They were now 2 games out of first.
+After six more hits, including a grandslam homer by Bob Montgomery, the Red Sox paraded home nine runs and won, 11 to 2.
+They were now two games out of first.

 The Sox moved to one game of first place the next night in Minnesota.
 Bill Lee pitched a 2-0 shutout for his 10th win, and the Sox had won eight of their last ten games.
 Rico Petrocelli accounted for both runs with a two run homer.

-When the Sox lost the final game of the series to the Twins, 3 to 0, the Sox fell back into second place and would never sit on top of the AL East again.
+When the Sox lost the final game of the road trip to the Twins, 3 to 0 on July 11th, they fell back into second place and would never sit on top of the AL East again.

 Back at Fenway, Marty Pattin beat the Rangers, 5 to 2, on July 12th.
-Tommy Harper and Carl Yastrzemski supplied the punch with homers.
-Two days later, the Sox hung on in the ninth inning for a 6 to 5 win.
-In the final game of the series, after 5 1/2 rain soaked innings, the Sox and Luis Tiant won a 3-1, shortened game.
+Tommy Harper and Yaz supplied the punch with homers.
+Two days later, on July 14th, the Sox hung on in the ninth inning for a 6 to 5 win.
+In the final game of the series, on July 15th, after 5 1/2 rain soaked innings, the Sox and Luis Tiant won a 3-1, shortened game.

 John Curtis pitched a five hit shutout over Bert Blyleven and the Minnesota Twins on July 20th, 5 to 0.
 The power was again supplied by Harper and also Carlton Fisk, who had a homer and two singles.
 They split the series with the Twins and reached the midpoint with a 52-44 record, 2 1/2 games behind the Yankees.
 The Baltimore Orioles were a game and a half out, while the Tigers had slipped to fourth and were six back.